software-architects/software-architects-website/content/jekyll-help.md

 ## Run Jekyll

 Make sure to save all files with encoding **Unicode (UTF-8 without signature) - Codepage 65001**.
-If files are saved with the wrong encoding, the build may break or it also may run successfully but files are missing in the output folder.
+If files are saved with the wrong encoding, the build may break or it also may run successfully but files are missing in the output folder (_site).

 ### Build